NexGenCloud/hyperstack-sdk-python/docs/DashboardApi.md

 Retrieve Dashboard

-Returns hardware and pricing overview for your active resources, including virtual machines, containers, and volumes.
-For additional information on the Dashboard feature, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/dashboard).
+Returns hardware and pricing overview for your active resources, includingvirtual machines, containers, and volumes.
+For more details on the Dashboard feature, [**click here**](https://docs.hyperstack.cloud/docs/resource-management/dashboard/).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack